NORTH POLE | Arctic

 Skills Clinic & Training

-CTSS schedules a comprehensive skills clinic in Svalbard before you fly to Barneo to ensure you are feeling confident and safe and competent.
-Of course your Guide/s will continue to be on-hand throughout the entire expedition as you continue to refine your skills and efficiencies and coach you through to the successful completion of your goal.
+CTSS schedules a comprehensive skills clinic in Svalbard before you fly to Barneo to ensure you feel confident, safe, and competent.
+Of course, your guide will continue to be on-hand throughout the entire expedition as you refine your skills and efficiencies and coach you to the successful completion of your goal.

 Marginal Gains - The small things add up!